 Visiting Drottningholm Palace should be at the top of your list of things to do in Stockholm.
 Unlike the Royal Palace in the city centre, which is the official residence of the Swedish royal family and used only for official purposes, this is where the royals actually live.

-Designated a UNESCO World Heritage site, Drottningholm Palace was designed after the fashion of Versailles, right down to the golden gate.
-Located on its own island in the Stockholm archipelago, the palace can be accessed via local train and bus, but it is worth paying to arrive by ferry, because the views of the palace from the water are fabulous.
+Designated as a UNESCO World Heritage site, Drottningholm Palace was designed after the fashion of Versailles, right down to the golden gate.
+Located on its own island in the Stockholm archipelago, the palace can be accessed via local train and bus, but it is worth paying to arrive by ferry because the views of the palace from the water are fabulous.

 At the complex, admire the beautiful exterior of the palace, tour the reception rooms inside, and visit the formal gardens adjacent to the palace.
 Also take the time to stroll the palace’s extensive grounds, with pathways lined by mature trees.